-We decide to ``leave the capsule'' and introduce a new benchmark, Spacewalk-18, to advance multimodal, long-form, and procedural video understanding in a novel domain.
-The Spacewalk-18 dataset is comprised of video clips from 18 recordings of extravehicular activities (spacewalks) outside the International Space Station.
-Astronauts go on spacewalks for a variety of reasons, including to perform experiments, test equipment, or carry out maintenance/repairs.
-The missions follow a fairly rigid agenda, often illustrated through a short animated sequence giving an overview of the steps planned for the spacewalk.
-We introduce a new protocol for temporal segmentation and action labeling to efficiently annotate the live streams and categorize content from the mission into the corresponding animated steps.
+In Spacewalk-18, astronauts go on spacewalks for a variety of reasons, including to perform experiments, test equipment, or carry out maintenance/repairs.
+The recordings follow a fairly rigid agenda, often illustrated through a short animated sequence giving an overview of the steps planned for the spacewalk.
+Since our goal is to evaluate a (pre-trained) model's generalization capability, we follow the design choice of recent benchmarks with similar goals (\emph{e.g.},~\citep{PerceptionTest,EgoSchema}) and provide a moderate-sized training data for adaptation rather than pre-training.
+In order to collect detailed and dense temporal annotations for the training, validation, and test videos, we introduce a new protocol for temporal segmentation and action labeling to efficiently annotate the recordings and categorize content from the mission into the corresponding animated steps.

-The task of constructing structured video representations, or obtaining temporal video segmentation, can be approximated by two sub-tasks: \begin{enumerate} \item The step recognition task evaluates the model's ability to generalize to the spacewalk domain and incorporate video and text content into predictions. \item The intra-video retrieval task benchmarks a model's ability to perform temporal segmentation, without access to a pre-defined label space. \end{enumerate}
+As illustrated in Figure~\ref{fig:tasks}, the collected annotations provide a structured representation of each spacewalk recording as a sequence of steps, each of which is in the form of a text description (\emph{e.g.}, ``install thermal blanket on degraded antenna''), an animated illustration, and the temporal boundaries within the recording where the step is performed.
+We define two proxy tasks for evaluation: \begin{enumerate} \item The \textit{step recognition} task evaluates the model's ability to generalize to the spacewalk domain and incorporate video and text content into predictions. \item The \textit{question answering} task benchmarks the model's ability to perform spatiotemporal reasoning. \end{enumerate}

-We evaluate state-of-the-art video-language models~\cite{kevin2022egovlp, xu-etal-2021-videoclip, wang2022internvideo, reimers-2019-sentence-bert} on the Spacewalk-18 benchmark and find that they all perform extremely poorly on both tasks.
-Through our experiments, we find that the models are unable to (1) generalize to the new domain, (2) use the video and text modalities in tandem, or (3) comprehend long context windows.
-We then perform human evaluations and confirm that humans can perform the tasks decently after a brief training session, and that humans use both multimodal information and long-term video context to solve the tasks.
+We evaluate state-of-the-art video-language models, including contrastive video-language models (VLMs)~\citep{kevin2022egovlp, xu-etal-2021-videoclip, wang2022internvideo, wang2024internvideo2} and video large language models (VLLMs)~\citep{wang2023vamos, llavanextvideo, videollama2, shen2024longvu, bai2025qwen25vltechnicalreport, zhu2025internvl3exploringadvancedtraining}.
+Through our experiments, we identify several best practices for incorporating multimodal information and long-form temporal context.
+Our human evaluation shows that an average English speaker achieves 67\% step recognition performance after viewing 3.5-minute ``training'' example video, far exceeding any state-of-the-art VLLMs or proprietary APIs (\emph{e.g.}, GPT-5), suggesting a large room for improvement.
+Surprisingly, we discover that the most effective adaptation technique is to provide a frozen VLLM a summarized video as its context, and the relative gain is significantly larger compared to directly fine-tuning a model on the training split of Spacewalk-18.